 - in connection with our hardship processes

-- information about our employees (for example, health information and criminal record) for assessing their suitability for employment.
+- information about our employees (for example, health information, criminal records, membership of a trade association or union) for assessing their suitability for employment.

-Unless required by law, we will only collect sensitive information about an individual with their consent.
+Unless permitted by law, we will only collect sensitive information about an individual with their consent.